Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Appendix

 \subsubsection{Hyperparameter Settings}

-For the hyper parameters in our reinforcement learning module, we set $\gamma$ in Eq.~\ref{eq:ddqn} as 0.9, the target network update frequency as 40, the replay size as 100,000.
+For the hyper parameters, we set $\gamma=0.9$ in Eq.~\ref{eq:ddqn}, the target network update frequency as 40, the replay size as 100,000.
 For the greedy part, the greedy rate $\epsilon$ decays from 1.0 to 0.02 in 20,000 episodes.
 For the learning module, we set 1e-5 as the learning rate and 64 as the batch size.
 The hidden size of our GNN is 128 and the number of layers $T$ is 3.
 The hidden size of the Q value network is 64.
 For the affinity regularization module, the range of the data points used for approximation is $S=[n_{x} - 2, n_{x} + 2]$.